QuantEcon/lecture-python-intro/lectures/money_inflation_nonlinear.md

 * all but one of the equilibrium paths converge to limits in which the higher of two possible stationary inflation tax prevails
 * there is a unique equilibrium path associated with "plausible" statements about how reductions in government deficits affect a stationary  inflation rate

-As in  this lecture {doc}`money_inflation`, on grounds of plausibility, we  again recommend  selecting the unique equilibrium that converges to the lower stationary inflation tax rate.
+As in {doc}`money_inflation`,
+on grounds of plausibility, we  again recommend  selecting the unique equilibrium that converges to the lower stationary inflation tax rate.

-As we shall see, we  accepting  this recommendation is a key ingredient of outcomes of the "unpleasant arithmetic" that we describe in   lecture {doc}`unpleasant`.
+As we shall see, we  accepting  this recommendation is a key ingredient of outcomes of the "unpleasant arithmetic" that we describe in {doc}`unpleasant`.

-In lecture, {doc}`laffer_adaptive`, we shall explore how  {cite}`bruno1990seigniorage` and others justified our equilibrium selection in other ways.
+In {doc}`laffer_adaptive`, we shall explore how  {cite}`bruno1990seigniorage` and others justified our equilibrium selection in other ways.